RennyCode/Rennycode/README.md

 would you like to join my holy quest to spead the Coding magic across Eberron.

-Together we will be unstopabble, and all mere basic magic casters will bow to the amense glory of our models.
+Together we shall be unstopabble, and all mere basic magic casters will bow to the amense glory.

 ### What skill do i possess you ask?

 * For years i've learned to master the ravenous Python, and now it bends to my will 🐍

-* I can analyze the enemy and can point out their weaknesses 📈
+* I possess the ability to analyze the enemies data so we can point out their weaknesses 📈

-* We'll come prepared and build Models to fight our battles for us
+* I'm well prepared to build ML Models to test their might

 ### You wish to know of my battle experience?